Bhartiya-Hacker/Liz-RAT/README.md

 .
 Type "lizb" anywhere to start building the payload. no need to start the server its totally offline.
 .
 Type the IP & PORT and wait for the build to complete.
 . after the built, apk can be found at home directory under lizrat_output
+# If "Lizrat_output" folder is not found then plz check if "apktool" is installed properly or not"
 ```

 # How To Use: Execute Commands Anywhere in Termux